The Missing Cross to Purity

 and preach up the body of death, and sin, and a purgatory;

-and so have forsaken him that should sanctify them, and make them clean.
+and so have forsaken him who should sanctify them, and make them clean.

 And the sanctifying belief has been lost since the apostles' days;

-for he that believes is born of God;
+for he who believes is born of God;

-and he that believes in the light, may become a child of the light;
+and he who believes in the light, may become a child of the light;

-everyone that comes into the world are enlightened by Christ,
+everyone that comes into the world is enlightened by Christ,

 that they should believe in the light, as he commands them,